 Joe Beimel Contract Information:

-Signed a minor league contract with the Mariners that includes an invitation to spring training in January of 2014.
+Signed a minor league contract with the Royals in May of 2016.

 To instantly reveal our fantasy analysis of every player – including Joe Beimel – simply subscribe now.